lgbouma/binary_biases/README.md

-The code in this repository supports the results presented by Bouma, Masuda, and Winn in a paper entitled "Binarity's Biases on Transit Survey Occurrence Rates''.
+The code in this repository supports the results presented by Bouma, Masuda, and Winn in a paper entitled "Biases in Planet Occurrence Caused by Unresolved Binaries in Transit Surveys".

 ## Dependencies